l4rm4nd/MemeLord/STORAGE_BACKENDS.md

 > [!WARNING]
 > Only the `local` and `s3` storage backends were tested and confirmed to be working.
 >
 > Other backends should work but are subject to a proper `django-storages` configuration.
->
-> **FTP storage backend has been removed** as it is not recommended for production use and lacks proper security features.
+You may have to tweak the CSP whitelist using `CSP_IMG_SRC_EXTRA`.

 ## Configuration